larryomakh/evilginx_modified_telegram_notifications/README.md

 ## Disclaimer

-I am very much aware that Evilginx can be used for nefarious purposes.
 This work is merely a demonstration of what adept attackers can do and #REDTEAM excecises.
 It is the defender's responsibility to take such attacks into consideration and find ways to protect their users against this type of phishing attacks.
 Evilginx should be used only in legitimate penetration testing assignments with written permission from to-be-phished parties.
 I am not responsible for any direct/indirect misuse of this knowledge.

 ---